Rich, Broke or Dead? Post-Retirement FIRE Calculator: Visualizing Early Retirement Success and Longevity Risk

 4th update: I added a simple spending flexibility parameter that allows you to specify how much you could reduce spending when your portfolio is below a certain threshold (in this case, your original retirement amount (inflation adjusted)).

-5th update: I’ve updated the market data to include annual data up to and including 2019.
+5th update: I’ve updated the market data to include annual data up to and including 2023 (annual data through the beginning of 2024).

 I also fixed a small bug which affected real stock market returns so you may see a very slight reduction in real average returns and success rates.